 Water is a precious resource that is not limitless or cheap.
 USAG Wiesbaden consumes over 160 million gallons of water every year at a rising cost of roughly \$1.6 million dollars.
-During 2018-2019 drought like conditions in Germany, water suppliers requested USAG Wiesbaden to reduce water consumption and conserve water.
+Due to recent drought conditions in Germany, water suppliers have requested USAG Wiesbaden reduce water consumption and conserve water.
 DPW water conservation measures taken and underway include reducing irrigation and installing low-flow plumbing fixtures during housing and office renovations.
 You too can conserve water and protect the environment by:

-- Not letting the water run while shaving or brushing teeth; - Only running the dishwasher and washing machine when full; - Promptly reporting water leaks to DPW Customer Service at 0611-548-4357 or usarmy.wiesbaden.imcomeurope.list.dpw-customer-rep@mail.mil; - Effectively using flush water for cleaning, watering plants, washing hands, etc.; - Not using toilets for trash disposal.
-Dispose of tissues, cotton balls, etc. in the trash bin instead; - Only washing vehicles at the Auto Skills Center on Clay North, Mainz Kastel Station or off-post commercial facilities; - Only changing oil and servicing your vehicle at vehicle maintenance areas; - Never flushing medicine down the drain where it can reenter the environment.
+- Not letting the water run while shaving or brushing teeth; - Only running the dishwasher and washing machine when full; - Promptly reporting water leaks to DPW Customer Service at 0611-548-4357 or usarmy.wiesbaden.imcom-europe.list.dpw-customer-rep@mail.mil; - Effectively using flush water for cleaning, watering plants, washing hands, etc.; - Not using toilets for trash disposal.
+Dispose of tissues, cotton balls, etc. in the trash bin instead; - Only washing vehicles at the Auto Skills Center on Clay North, or off-post commercial facilities; - Only changing oil and servicing your vehicle at vehicle maintenance areas; - Never flushing medicine down the drain where it can reenter the environment.
 Return unneeded medications and prescription drugs to the Wiesbaden Army Health Clinic; - Never flushing hazardous products down the drain.
-Bring unneeded household hazardous materials to the Clay Kaserne Recycling Center Bldg.
-2450 Heinigstrasse;

-- Extinguishing cigarette butts in ashtrays for disposal in residual waste bins.
+Bring unneeded household hazardous materials to the Clay Kaserne Recycling Center; - Extinguishing cigarette butts in ashtrays or residual waste bins only.
 Discarded cigarette butts can start fires and pollute storm water with toxins; - Immediately reporting spills of hazardous substances to the USAG Wiesbaden Fire Department at 0611-705-117;